Designing an effective recycling scheme

 Prestige said a communication strategy was crucial to implementing a successful scheme.
 Prestage recommended obtaining senior management buy-in and engaging with staff and running regular communications campaigns.
 He also outlined some of the benefits of a good recycling scheme, including reduced expenditure on cleaning, improved office environments and reduced risks of pests.

 Prestige ended his presentation with a case study of the National Theatre’s efforts to implement a recycling scheme.
 The recycling service at the Theatre caters for the public areas, café and bar as well as back-of-house storage areas and a large area of office space.

-You can see a copy of David Prestage in pdf format below:
+You can see a copy of David Prestage's presentation in pdf format below: